-Mistake 1.
-Not being ready for the Fed rate hikes.
+1. Not being ready for Fed rate modifications.

-CD savers who don't follow Federal Reserve headlines do so at their own peril, as they could easily lock in a CD yield right before the Fed announces a rate hike.
+CD savers who don’t follow Federal Reserve headlines do so at their own peril, as they could easily lock in a CD yield right before the Fed announces a rate hike or cut.

 The Fed’s rate-setting committee meets every six to seven weeks to decide whether it will modify the federal funds rate.

 That rate is the interest commercial banks pay to borrow money from each other through the Fed, and it’s the lever the Fed uses to manage short-term interest rates across the broad economy.

 For seven years, the Fed kept this rate near zero as a stimulus to help the economy recover after the 2008 financial crisis.
 During that time, savings, money market and CD yields languished at historic lows.